mfhstdt/remode_analyses/README.md

 This repository contains all code required to replicate the analyses of the paper "ReMoDe - Recursive mode detection in distributions of ordinal data"

 ### Replication of the simulation study
-The `simulation_study` folder contains analysis scripts to apply modality detection methods to a benchmark collection of 172 distributions (see script `apply_methods.R`) and to analyze accuracies per method in discriminating uni- from multimodality and in detecting the true number of modes (see script `analyse_accuracies.R`).
+The `simulation_study` folder contains analysis scripts to apply modality detection methods to a benchmark collection of 172 distributions (see script `01_apply_methods.R`) and to analyze accuracies per method in discriminating uni- from multimodality and in detecting the true number of modes (see script `02_analyse_accuracies.R`).
 The benchmark distributions are stored as an RData file.
 Code to replicate these distributions can be found at https://github.com/mfhstdt/benchmark_ordinal_distributions.
+This folder furthermode contains a subfolder containing scripts to replicate or test of the effect of resampling reeatedly from the benchmark on our results.

 ### Replication of testing different alpha correction methods
 Remode is repeatedly applied to each benchmark distribution, each time implementing a different alpha correction method.
 All code to replicate this simulation can be found in the `check_alpha_correction` folder.